matteodelabre/saxophone/README.md

 Parsing finished.
 ```

-### API
+## Documentation

-#### `new Saxophone()`
+### `new Saxophone()`

-Creates a new Saxophone instance.
+Creates a new Saxophone parser instance.
+This object is a writable stream that will emit an event for each tag or node parsed from the incoming data.
+See [the list of events below.](#events)

-#### `Saxophone#on()`, `Saxophone#removeListener()`, ...
+### `Saxophone#on()`, `Saxophone#removeListener()`, ...

-Saxophone extends `Stream.Writable` which in turns extends `EventEmitter`.
-See the relevant [Node documentation.](https://nodejs.org/api/events.html) to learn more about listeners.
+Manage event listeners just like with any other event emitter.
+Saxophone inherits from all `EventEmitter` methods.
+See the relevant [Node documentation.](https://nodejs.org/api/events.html)

-#### `Saxophone#parse(xml)`
+### `Saxophone#parse(xml)`

-Triggers the actual parsing of a whole document.
+Trigger the parsing of a whole document.
 This method will fire registered listeners, so you need to set them up before calling it.
+This is equivalent to writing `xml` to the stream and closing it.

+**Note:** the parser cannot be reused afterwards, you need to create a new instance.

+Arguments:

-`xml` is an UTF-8 string or a `Buffer` containing the XML that you want to parse.
+* `xml` is an UTF-8 string or a `Buffer` containing the XML that you want to parse.

+This method returns the parser instance.

-#### `Saxophone#write(xml)`
+### `Saxophone#write(xml)`

-Triggers one step of the parsing.
+Parse a chunk of a XML document.
 This method will fire registered listeners so you need to set them up before calling it.

+**Note:** an event is emitted for a tag or a node only when it has been closed.
+If the chunk starts a tag but does not close it, the tag will not be reported until it is closed by a later chunk.

+Arguments:

-`xml` is an UTF-8 string or a `Buffer` containing a chunk of the XML that you want to parse.
+* `xml` is an UTF-8 string or a `Buffer` containing a chunk of the XML that you want to parse.

-#### `Saxophone#end(xml = "")`
+### `Saxophone#end(xml = "")`

-Triggers the last step of the parsing.
-This method will fire registered listeners so you need to set them up before calling it.
-Same as `Saxophone#write(xml)`, but closes the stream.
+Write an optional last chunk then close the stream.
+After the stream is closed, a final `finish` event is emitted and no other event will be emitted afterwards.
+No more data may be written into the stream after closing it.

+Arguments:

-`xml` is a UTF-8 string or a `Buffer` containing a chunk of the XML that you want to parse.
+* `xml` is an UTF-8 string or a `Buffer` containing a chunk of the XML that you want to parse.

-#### `Saxophone.parseAttrs(attrs)`
+### `Saxophone.parseAttrs(attrs)`

-Parses a string list of XML attributes, as produced by the main parsing
-algorithm.
-This is not done automatically because it may not be required
-for every tag and it takes some time.
+Parse a string list of XML attributes, as produced by the main parsing algorithm.
+This is not done automatically because it may not be required for every tag and it takes some time.

-The result is an object associating the attribute names (as object keys)
-to their attribute values (as object values).
+The result is an object associating the attribute names (as object keys) to their attribute values (as object values).

-#### `Saxophone.parseEntities(text)`
+### `Saxophone.parseEntities(text)`

-Parses a piece of XML text and expands all XML entities inside it to
-the character they represent.
-Just like attributes, this is not
-parsed automatically because it takes some time.
+Parses a piece of XML text and expands all XML entities inside it to the character they represent.
+Just like attributes, this is not parsed automatically because it takes some time.

-This ignores invalid entities, including unrecognized ones, leaving them
+This ignores invalid entities, including unrecognized ones, leaving them as-is.
-as-is.

 ### Events

 #### `tagopen`

 Emitted when an opening tag is parsed.
-This encompasses
-both regular tags and self-closing tags.
-An object is passed
-with the following data.
+This encompasses both regular tags and self-closing tags.
+An object is passed with the following data:

 * `name`: name of the parsed tag.
 * `attrs`: attributes of the tag (as a string).
 To parse this string, use `Saxophone.parseAttrs`.